 - Remove the Poolish and let it sit at room temperature for an hour or more.
 Mix up the dough.
 Unlike other bread dough, this dough is very sticky.

-- Stretch and fold dough and rest for 30 minutes.
+- Stretch and fold the dough and let it rest for 30 minutes.

 4 Soft Bread Rolls